-Our principal properties include thirteen production facilities located in eleven states, which aggregate approximately two million square feet.
-We own eleven production facilities in the following states: Arizona, California (2), Georgia, Kansas, Michigan (2), Ohio, Texas, Utah and Washington.
-Two production facilities, located in Maryland and Florida, are leased subject to agreements that expire through 2010.
+Our principal properties include twelve manufacturing facilities located in ten states, which aggregate approximately two million square feet.
+We own ten manufacturing facilities in the following states: California (2), Georgia, Kansas, Michigan (2), Ohio, Texas, Utah and Washington.
+Two manufacturing facilities, located in Maryland and Florida, are leased subject to agreements that expire through 2011.
 We believe our facilities are generally in good condition and sufficient to meet present needs.
-We periodically review the capabilities of our facilities and, on the basis of such review, may acquire additional facilities and/or dispose of existing facilities.